actions-marketplace-validations/Nano-API_Deploy/README.md

 ### `api_key`

 **Optional** The Nano API key to use for authentication.
 To get this, visit the [Nano API dashboard](https:/app./nanoapi.io) and create a new API key.

+# Developing

+## Building for Local Dev

+To build the action for local development, run `npm run build`.
+This will create a `dist` folder containing the distributable code.

+## Testing

+To run the tests, run `npm test`.

+## Releasing

+To release a new version, run `npm run release`.
+This will create a new tree-shaken build using `@vercel/ncc`.
+You will then need to maunally tag the release and push the tag to GitHub.
+GitHub Actions will then automatically publish the new release to the GitHub Marketplace.